ariasmn/advent-of-code/README.md

 # Advent Of Code

-In this repository, you will find solutions for the [Advent Of Code](https://adventofcode.com/) problems using Golang.
+In this repository, you will find solutions for the [Advent Of Code](https://adventofcode.com/) problems using multiple languages.

 Please, bear in mind that I'm not a competitive programmer, so the idea behind this repository is to write code as readable as posible (although sometimes I was a bit tired to do so :grin:).